gem-pasteur/macsyfinder/doc/HMMReport.rst

 Reporting Hmmer search results
 ******************************

-Represents the results of a Hmmer search on a genome with a profile.
+A HMMReport object represents the results of a Hmmer program search on a dataset with a hidden Markov model protein profile.
 The report has some method to extract informations needed for the expert rules to decides if a system of secretion is present in the genome.